krystofl/krystofl.github.io/_posts/2022-10-31-nonviolent-communication.md

 # The Nonviolent Communication Process

-{% include post_image_full_lightbox.html
-   filename="20220725-092827-honeymoon-PXL_20220725_062827912.MP.jpg"
-   title="Many are those who would climb the Akropolis, the cradle of democracy, a place where for a brief glimmer words were mightier than violence... for a lucky few." caption="Many are those who would climb the Akropolis, the cradle of democracy, a place where for a brief glimmer words were mightier than violence... for a lucky few." %}

 Nonviolent Communication has four steps:
    1. Observe what is actually happening in a situation
    2. State how we feel when we observe this action